leighsmith/midisport-macos/README.md

     + MIDISPORT 8x8/S

 Other devices which are compatible may also work, although presently, these are the only ones which have been tested.
+See the disclaimer below before testing this software on any device not listed above.

 I originally wrote the first MacOS X version of the MIDISPORT device driver back in 2000 and donated it to M-Audio, as part of a start-up project that needed a MIDI device driver